winterdouglas/bookist-app/README.md

 - **@react-navigation/native**: For navigation.
 The best navigation library for React Native.
 - **react-native-reanimated**: For native and performant animations, deep integration with react navigation.
 I used the shared element animations to animate the details.
+- **react-native-mmkv**: Simply the fastest persistent storage out there.
+- **react-native-config**: For environment configurations.
+It's powerful and flexible, and supports injecting configs even in native code if needed.
+- **react-native-vector-icons**: Popular react native icons library, offers a wide variety of icon libs to be used.
+In this project, Ionicons was chosen.
+- **redux-persist**: For state persistence across usages.
 - **react-i18next**: For translations, so that no texts are used across the app without being in the translations file, that allows for multi-language support.
 For now only English is supported.
 It's fully typed for consistency.
 - **axios**: For data fetching.
 Many advantages over `fetch`, including auto json deserialization, interceptors and more.